 That’s fair, in my opinion.

-The Cowork space is a unique attraction to this hostel, but it’s not the only benefit.
-Selina Puerto Escondido offers loads of free activities, a pool, jacuzzi, and a movie room, to name a few.
+The cowork space is a unique attraction to this hostel, but it’s not the only benefit.
+Selina Puerto Escondido offers loads of free activities, a pool, a jacuzzi, and a movie room, to name a few.

 These features make Selina Puerto Escondido deserving of a higher rating than the typical 1-star for hostels.

 Selina Puerto Escondido is located right across the road from the beach.

 Need I say more?

 I will because for surfers, this part matters—Selina is on the northern end of Zicatela Beach.
 The road between Selina and the beach is quiet, thanks to little vehicle traffic.

 Zicatela is famous for its huge waves.
 This isn’t swimming water, folks.
 However, you’ll get to enjoy playing volleyball or basking in the sand on what’s likely the widest beach you’ve ever seen.

 When hunger strikes, you’ll have countless restaurant options to choose from, as beachfront restaurants line the sand.
 Most of these restaurants are on the pricey side, so if you’re looking for cheap food, head across the road and back a block or two.